SCIM provisioning allows you to:

 Your group in Okta and your team in Heap are now linked.
 Any users you add to the group in Okta who are also assigned to your Heap application will be added to the team in Heap.

 You can add users to the group from the Groups section by clicking on a group and clicking Assign People in the People tab.
-You can also assign the whole group the have access to Heap in the Applications tab if you would like everyone added to the group to automatically be provisioned in Heap as well.
+You can also assign the whole group the have access to Heap in the Applications tab if you would like everyone added to the group to be provisioned automatically in Heap as well.

 Managing user roles from Okta